 - Failing to safely make a left turn

-If one or more of these factors was the cause of your car accident and performed by the other driver, your lawyer might be able to prove the at-fault driver’s fault and financial responsibility.
+These are all forms of driver negligence.
+If one or more of these factors caused your car accident and performed by the other driver, your lawyer might prove the other driver is to blame so you can get compensation.

-You Should Get a Copy of Your Crash Report Right Away
+Get a Copy of Your Collision Report Right Away

 Do not let time run out on your chance to pursue compensation from a negligent driver.
-Your lawyer may help you determine the right filing deadline for your car accident lawsuit.
+Your car accident lawyer can help you determine the right filing deadline for your car accident lawsuit after receiving the report.